Fannibals/AI/L2- Search Algorithms.md

     * will not be examed

 ## Heuristic search 启发式搜索
++ requires as additional input a heuristic function h
 + most common and overall most successful algorithms for classical planning
 + heuristic function  __estimate__ the distance (or __remaining cost__) to the goal
     * search prefer to explore states with small h